NaifAlsalem/HSI_DataCube_NetCDF/README.md

 The files has been updated to allow for spectral data extraction.

-Any NetCDF file should be read and inspected using the same method in this script.
+Any NetCDF file should be read and inspected using the same method in this script